MicrosoftDocs/fabric-docs/docs/governance/domains.md

      * This action excludes “My workspaces”.
     * This action affects existing workspaces only.
 It won’t affect workspaces that are assigned to the specified capacities after the action has been performed.

-To unassign a workspace in a domain , hover over the workspace entry on the domain's page, select **More options (...)** and choose the *unassign* icon that appears.

-To unassign several workspaces at a time, select the checkboxes next to the workspace names and then select the **Unassign** button above the table.
+To unassign a workspace from a domain or subdomain, select the checkbox next to the workspace name and then select the **Unassign** button above the list.

+Image

+> [!NOTE]
+> Select several checkboxes to unassign more than one workspace at a time.

 ## Configure domain settings